top of page

 Tillerson worked for the South African Embassy in Paris, according to BBC News (December 6, 2020).
 She died in 2000.
 George Brown also remained in Paris and died in 2016.

-Melvin, nicknamed “Mr. Baseball” played in French semi-professional leagues, and he volunteered as a trainer with national and Olympic youth teams.
+Melvin, nicknamed “Mr. Baseball”, played in French semi-professional leagues.
+He volunteered as a trainer with national and Olympic youth teams.
 He and his wife pursued successful careers in social work and mentored troubled youth in Caen, reported USA Today.
 Jean pioneered after-school programs in France.

 In recognition of their work, the city named a baseball field after them in 2013.
 The following year, Jean died, and Melvin retired from his profession.
 However, he maintains a busy schedule of meetings with local officials who seek his advice.
 He also checks in on former pupils.